troyizzle/springer/README.md

 ## Getting Started
 This was heavily inspired by [Jumpstart](https://github.com/excid3/jumpstart) but incorporated some things I've frequently added.
+One of the plus sides is tailwind! wow! tailwind!

 #### Requirements